tizbid/Latex_Compiler/README.md

-A GPT-3 API text summarization microservice.
+A GPT-3 API text summarization microservice deployed on Azure.